cxyxzx/jekyll-embed-video/README.md

 {% include youtubePlayer.html id="Nu48Z45ibxQ" %}

-One of our earliest musical memories is you playing a CD of these for us when we were going to sleep.
+One of our earliest musical memories is you playing CDs for us when we were going to sleep.

 ## King of Glory, King of Peace

 {% include youtubePlayer.html id="ikj7CiC7v0U" %}

-We wanted to find some hymns with nice tunes, which reminds me of all your thoughts on hymn tunes when we were wedding planning.
+We wanted to find some hymns with nice tunes, which reminded Dajie of all your thoughts on hymn tunes when we were wedding planning.

 ## Rock of Ages, Cleft for Me